AmarooHQ/whitepaper/10-Ultra-Terminum/02-ut-intro.md

 You will need to have mastered the following concepts to reliably understand the foundations of *PoW Reflection* and *Ultra Terminum*:

-* Nakamoto Consensus (i.e. how Bitcoin's blockchain works)
+* Nakamoto Consensus (i.e., how Bitcoin's blockchain works)
 * The idea of $O(c)$ and $O(c^2)$ scaling -- you can read the first few FAQs [here](https://eth.wiki/sharding/Sharding-FAQs) for a refresher
 * SPV proofs
 * SPV proofs via Smart Contracts (e.g. [BTC Relay](https://github.com/ethereum/btcrelay))